 The European Commission asked RAND Europe and our partners — Deloitte, Digital Science, Altmetric and figshare — to develop a monitor that can track open science trends in Europe and identify the main drivers, incentives and constraints on its evolution.
 The monitor is hosted on a European Commission website that will provide policymakers and stakeholders with access to data on open science.

-The Open Science Monitor was developed in several stages:
+RAND Europe and its colleagues developed the original Open Science Monitor in several stages:

 - First, the study team undertook a literature review and an online consultation with invited stakeholders to select the open science characteristics, associated indicators and impact case study topics.

 - Second, indicator data were collected from other EU projects, surveys, open science companies and open science resource providers.
 Data visualisations were prepared using the Tableau Public software or using Excel.

 - Third, the case studies were developed primarily through desk research of primary and secondary information about each initiative, and enriched and validated through interviews with individuals involved directly in the initiatives where possible.

 - Fourth, drivers and barriers were identified by the study team based on the initial online consultation and through a review of articles and reports produced over a five-year period (2011-2016).

 In June 2018, the Open Science Monitor was updated, but RAND Europe was not involved in its development.